jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 - Set `File's Owner` to `AccountSummaryHeaderView`
 - Show how to bring up the assistant.
 - Control drag `view` from nib into file and call `contentView`.
-- Then load the nib and pin to the edges like this.
+- Then load the nib and pin to the edges by copying and pasing code like this.

 **AccountSummaryHeaderView**